Transforming Past Experiences into Strength

 Traumatic Loss or Separation: Loss of a caregiver due to death, incarceration, or long separations can hinder a child’s emotional stability and attachment security.

-• Interpersonal Trauma in Adulthood
+• Trauma Experienced in Adulthood

 Chronic Illness or Pain: Managing ongoing health challenges, particularly in childhood, can result in trauma as it can often bring feelings of helplessness and fear.